Table of Contents

 Restrict RDP Access Using Firewalls and IP Filtering

 Limit inbound RDP connections to known IP ranges or VPN subnets.
-Firewall rules should reflect actual operational needs, not broad access assumptions.
+Firewall rules should be reviewed regularly to remove outdated access.

 Deploy a Remote Desktop Gateway